-Help advance justice, improve the well-being of individuals, families, and communities, and progress human rights with a degree in Social Work.
+Help advance justice, improve the well-being of individuals, families, and communities, and progress human rights with a degree in social work.

 Social workers enhance the social functioning of populations, perform case management, examine policy, practices, attitudes, and assumptions, while working with people and communities within agency settings.
-Students in this program will gain first-hand experience upholding the core values of the social work profession and become equipped to eliminate social and structural inequality, model social and environmental justice, make data-driven decisions, integrate micro and macro social work perspectives, and more.
+Students in this social worker degree will gain first-hand experience upholding the core values of the social work profession and become equipped to eliminate social and structural inequality, model social and environmental justice, make data-driven decisions, integrate micro and macro social work perspectives, and more.

 - Students will learn about working with marginalized populations in community settings, understanding and influencing public policy, as well as applying social justice principles in their everyday work.